kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 ## More Information

-TODO Outsource additional information like this into another document:
+TODO Outsource to TensorFlow section / folder when available.

 ### TensorFlow 2.0 is still beta and requires Linux